vanavreddy/Parallel_Compute_Engine/README.md

 PaCE is a multi-cluster HPC scheduling system used to execute US national-scale epidemic simulation models.
 PaCE can be setup in three different configuration.
 The three configurations are:
 1. Single HPC cluster
-2. Multiple HPC clusters with controller in AWS cloud instance
+2. Multiple HPC clusters with the controller on AWS EC2 instance
-3. Multiple HPC cluster where the HPC cluster is in AWS cloud along with the controller running on AWS cloud instance.
+3. Multiple HPC clusters (local and AWS HPC cluster) with the controller running on AWS EC2 instance.

 The three configurations are dipicted in figure below.

 ![three configs](https://github.com/vanavreddy/Parallel_Compute_Engine/blob/master/three_configs.png?raw=true)

-Utilities for setting up and running EpiHiper.

 These are common steps to setup the pipeline, these steps are executed in all three configurations.

-1. Set up the conda environment (one time setup)
+1. Set up the conda environment
 2. Set up the environment File
 3. Install epihiper_setup_utils and mackenzie
 4. Partition the networks